Edward Brooke: Early career

+In 1960, Brooke ran for Massachusetts Secretary of the Commonwealth.
+He won the Republican nomination, becoming the first black person to be nominated for statewide office in Massachusetts.
+However, he lost the election to future mayor of Boston Kevin White, whose campaign issued a bumper sticker reading, "Vote White," which some took as a reference to Brooke's race.
 Despite losing the secretary's race to White, the closeness of the results led to Republican leaders taking notice of Brooke's potential.
 Governor John Volpe sought to reward Brooke for his efforts, and offered him a number of jobs, most of them judicial in nature.
-Seeking a position with a higher political profile, Brooke eventually accepted the position of Finance Commission of Boston, where he investigated financial irregularities and uncovered evidence of corruption in city affairs.
+Seeking a position with a higher political profile, Brooke eventually accepted a position on the Boston Finance Commission, where he investigated financial irregularities and uncovered evidence of corruption in city affairs.
 He was described in the press as having "the tenacity of a terrier", and it was reported that he "restore[d] to vigorous life an agency which many had thought moribund."
 He parlayed his achievements into a successful election as Attorney General of Massachusetts in 1962, becoming the first African-American to be elected attorney general of any state.

 As attorney general, Brooke gained a reputation as a vigorous prosecutor of organized crime and corruption, securing convictions against a number of members of the administration of governor Foster Furcolo; an indictment against Furcolo was dismissed due to lack of evidence.
 He also coordinated with local police departments on the Boston Strangler case, although the press mocked him for permitting an alleged psychic to participate in the investigation.
 In 1964, following the nomination of Barry Goldwater as the Republican party's nominee for president, Brooke found Goldwater's nomination offensive.
 He publicly broke with the party, and implored Republicans "not to invest in the 'pseudo-conservatism' of zealots".
 His public repudiation of Goldwater actually helped Brooke win re-election in 1964, as he won by a plurality of nearly 800,000.
-Encouraged by an outpour of positive support, Brooke continued to offer blunt criticisms of the Republicans, though he began softening his rhetoric by proposing strategies to rebuild the Republican party.
+Encouraged by an outpour of positive support, Brooke continued to offer blunt criticisms of the Republicans, though he began softening his rhetoric by proposing strategies to rebuild the Republican Party.
 This included an off-year national convention to "hammer out an agreement for the future of the party" and "draft a responsible platform to address bread-and-butter issues".
 By 1965, Brooke had emerged as the main Republican spokesman for racial equality, despite "never rallying his race to challenge segregation barriers with the inspirational fervor of a Martin Luther King."